gforti84/ElmerFiles/debug_2/readme.md

 The model for core losses is a very simple one, just to get a uniform evaluation accross the different software platforms.
 The core magnetizing curves are obtained from measurement and extrapolated.

-For this simulation, Is = 0.02 A
+For this simulation, Is = 0.1 A for isotropic results and Is = 0.02 A for anisotropic case.
+I did this reduction because I thought that high saturatio levels were interfering.

 The files are as described bellow:
  - Output_M/Iso_nLin_WindingPlot - esults from commercial software for current and induced voltage for isotropic case.